Energy Trust offers an $800 cash incentive per home.

 To qualify for this incentive:

-- Residence must use electric resistance heat (examples include: baseboards, ceiling and wall heat or electric forced-air furnaces) as the primary heat source
+- Home must use permanently installed electric resistance heat* as the primary heat source

-- The ductless heat pump replaces the electric resistance heat in the main area of the home*
+- Ductless heat pump must replace electric resistance heat in the main area of the home

-- Unit must be inverter-driven with a minimum five-year warranty
+- Ductless heat pump must be inverter-driven with a minimum five-year warranty

-- Unit must be installed by a contractor who is trained by the manufacturer on the specific heat pump brand, and who attended a NW Ductless Heat Pump Project orientation webinar.
+- Ductless heat pump must be installed by a contractor who is trained by the manufacturer on the specific heat pump brand and who attended a NW Ductless Heat Pump Project orientation webinar.
 View a list of qualified contractors.

 Moderate-income residents in Oregon who participate in Savings Within Reach are eligible to receive an increased cash incentive when a qualifying heat pump is installed by a participating contractor.
 Special requirements apply.
 See all available cash incentives for moderate-income residents.

 Oregon residential energy tax credit: An Oregon tax credit may be available.
 View availability and requirements.
 Ask your tax professional for complete details.

 Federal energy tax credit: A federal tax credit may be available.
 View availability and requirements.
 Ask your tax professional for complete details.